FujoWebDev/community-at/src/content/docs/fujowebdev/extras/learn-along-notes.md

 - **Frame challenges as fun, approachable, and within the person's reach:** When a task feels overwhelming, try thinking about what could make it easier for them and where they're likely to get stuck.
-Try getting them "out of their heads".
+Try getting them "out of their own heads".
 - **Normalize struggling with code, and encourage a growth mindset:** Where you can, offer suggestions on how to tackle a task, and remind people it's ok to struggle